 The official end to security updates and support life for the loved Windows 7 is almost here.
 From 14th January 2020 Microsoft says it “will no longer provide security updates or support for PCs running Windows 7“.

 Microsoft recommends users think about making a move to Windows 10 within this period.
 The plan to have Windows 10 running on a billion devices by its 3rd year didn’t materialize.
-In its 4th year currently Windows 10 is estimated to be running actively on 700,000 million devices.
+Currently Windows 10 is estimated to be running actively on 700,000 million devices.
 Hopefully this might help it get there.